This is a guest post by Greg Johnson about business card etiquette.

 Since, in American business culture, we often write notes on business cards, when networking, I usually bring a pocket note pad that I can easily write notes on when networking with a Japanese business person.
 You can then write the notes on the card at a later time to keep it all in one place, or put the notes into your contact data base.

-Let me know your thoughts about the etiquette of receiving business cards.
+Let me know your thoughts about the business card etiquette.
 What do you suggest?

 Written by: Greg Johnson